 Graduates of the program take the national certification examination administered by the Certification Board for Music Therapists (CBMT).
 After passing this exam, you'll be a board-certified music therapist (Purdue School of Engineering and Technology, 2019).

-Skills and abilities this major develops include: musical knowledge and ability, problem-solving and troubleshooting skills, active listening, and social perceptiveness skills.
+Skills and abilities this major develops: musical knowledge and ability, problem-solving and troubleshooting skills, active listening, and social perceptiveness skills.